 - The person near and dear to me checked out of the mental institution and is doing fine

 Our mental health is a fickle thing.
 Even the strongest have a breaking point.
+Thankfully this person decided to open up and talk to someone about how they felt before it was too late.
+This meant they could get the treatment they needed.
+If you are struggling with any mental health issues, then I beg you to speak to someone about it.
+You might also want to research where to buy CBD oil, as many people have found it to be an effective cure against ailments like depression and anxiety.
 I’m grateful for keeping it somewhat together until now and I hope I will never journey beyond my own event horizon.
 I’d like to think that if I did ever find myself in a situation where my mental health was being questioned, that I would be able to find a coping mechanism.
 Regardless of whether I checked out the products at somewhere like https://purehempfarms.com, or if I scheduled an appointment with a medical professional, I would do everything I could to make sure that I overcome any problems that come my way.

 - These days I feel about 90% recovered from my past startup failure depression

 I think it’s safe to say I’ve reached Stage 6 some time ago and will be 101% recovered once I clear out everything and finish my blog post series of what I learned from that experience.
 So stay with me.